-In general, we expect that gastric sleeve surgery patients will lose 50-70% of their excess weight over a 2-year period (though the majority of the weight is lost in the first year).
-Remember, however, that 50-70% excess weight is the average loss.
-Some people will do better and some a little worse.
+Typically, we expect gastric sleeve surgery patients to lose 50-70% of their excess weight over a 2-year period, although the majority of this weight is lost in the first year, in fact, the first 6 months tends to be the period where the rate of weight loss is at its greatest.
+Remember, however, that 50-70% of excess weight is the average weight loss over this period.
+Some people will do better, and some a little worse.

-One key issue is the lack of long-term results for the gastric sleeve and some experts believe that weight re-gain could be an issue after a few years.
+One key issue with the gastric sleeve is the lack of long-term results, and some experts believe that weight regain could be an issue several years after surgery.
 On the other hand, what evidence there is to date, looks rather more encouraging than some may have predicted.
 Only time will tell!

 Excess or loose skin following weight loss

 Due to the considerable amount of weight that gastric sleeve patients typically lose, it's possible that you will experience some excess, loose, or saggy skin on your body.
 This most commonly occurs in the abdominal apron, or trunk area.
 The amount of excess skin that you'll be left with following a gastric sleeve operation varies from patient to patient.
 This partly depends upon your age and weight before the procedure.
 Generally, the heavier and older you are, the more likely you are to have excess skin.
 Younger patients tend to not have as much lax skin due to greater natural skin elasticity.

 Sleeve operation results & success rate

 is very safe, with a good track record.
 The operation itself is technically very simple, as it does not involve any cutting or joining of the bowel, unlike some other weight loss procedures.
 The simplicity of sleeve surgery is reflected in its low rate of early complications (3 - 5%), typically bleeding or leakage, and also the low mortality rate (0.1 - 0.5%).